 The data generated by Dr. Duchesne, as well as his methods of measurement, analysis and comparison are applicable to Alzheimer's disease, but also to other diseases such as psychosis and bipolar disorder, depression, and aphasia, which he also studied with his colleagues.
 The identification of biomarkers will help enable early diagnosis of these diseases and the development of treatments to treat them or even prevent their development.

 Simon Duchesne, P.Eng., Ph.D., attended the Royal Military College of Canada (Kingston, ON) where he obtained his B.Eng. in Engineering Physics in 1993.
 Simon then held entry and mid-level management positions in the military and private sectors before returning to academia in 1999, obtaining his M.Sc. and Ph.D. in Biomedical Engineering from McGill University (Montreal, QC) in 2005.
 Following post-doctoral studies in Rennes (FRA), he returned to Quebec City in 2007 where he founded his laboratory at the Institut universitaire en santé mentale de Québec, dedicated to developing neuroimaging-based biomarkers for neuropsychiatric diseases, including Alzheimer’s.
-A Fonds de recherche Québec-Santé Junior Scholar, he is now a tenured Associate Professor in the Department of radiology at Université Laval.
+A Fonds de recherche Québec-Santé Junior Scholar, he is now Full Professor in the Department of radiology at Université Laval.
 His techniques, published in numerous peer-reviewed journals, have been applied successfully in diseases with vastly different aetiologies, such as Alzheimer‘s disease, Parkinson‘s disease, and temporal lobe epilepsy.
 Dr. Duchesne‘s research has been peer-funded notably by the Fonds de la Recherche Québec - Santé, the Ministère du Développement Économique, de l‘Innovation et de l‘Exportation du Québec, the Canadian Institutes for Health Research, the Canadian Foundation for Innovation, the National Science and Engineering Research Council, the Alzheimer’s Society of Canada and the American Alzheimer‘s Association.

 Besides his research program, Dr. Duchesne is involved in numerous leadership roles at the local, provincial, national and international levels.
 He is co-Founder and Board member of the Québec City Consortium for Imaging in Neurosciences and Mental Health; Université Laval representative on the Scientific Committee of the FRSQ-funded Quebec Bio-Imaging Network; co-head and neuroimaging theme leader of the Consortium d’identification précoce de la maladie d’Alzheimer, a FRQ-Santé funded network; and neuroimaging theme leader of the Canadian Consortium for Neurodegeneration and Aging.
 At the IUSMQ, he leads the soon-to-be operational Unité de Neuroimagerie de Québec, the first human 3T/animal 7T imaging platform dedicated to neurosciences in the Quebec area.